Advice for scientific writing

 to be cited, it’s best to show the reader how to cite your

 work.
-Manuscripts should have a title and authors
+Manuscripts should have a title, authors, and date

 even when they are tentative and subject to revision.
 This is part of laying